 WHAT IS INTERSESSION ANYWAY?

-Intersession is the period between first and second semester where high school students engage in activities as diverse as missions trips and paper art, and as broad as sewing and work experience placements.
+Intersession is the period between first and second semester where high school students engage in activities as diverse as missions trips and paper art, and as broad as set design and work experience placements.
 More than anything else, Intersession offers teachers and students a chance to work together in meaningful and authentic contexts that awaken and deepen their interest in a particular subject or field, as well as provide better and more options to strengthen their faith.

 MISSIONS TRIP TO INDIA